 Aging population influences demand for government program expenditures such as health care and education.
-What healthcare related services will be necessary to meet the requirements of a rapidly aging regional population?
-How many doctors, nurses, and other types of healthcare providers do we need to train and/or attract to replace the aging healthcare providers while satisfying the growing demand for healthcare services?
+What healthcare-related services will be necessary to meet the requirements of a rapidly aging regional population?
+How many doctors, nurses, and other types of healthcare providers do we need to train and/or attract to replace aging healthcare providers and satisfy the growing demand for healthcare services?

-Aging population also affects student enrolments, revenues, and therefore demand for various educational services in Northwestern Ontario and its districts.
+Aging population also affects student enrolments, revenues, and therefore demand for various educational services in Northwestern Ontario.
 What would be the impact of demographic change on demand for teachers and educators, and therefore employment and income in that sector of the regional economy?

-Various regional and national surveys indicate a shortage of skilled tradespeople in various regions in Ontario and other regions of Canada.
-How has an aging population affected the supply and availability of tradespeople in Northwestern Ontario?
-Are we training enough tradespeople to satisfy our current needs and prepare for the upcoming mining and forestry renewal?
-Otherwise, importing such expertise will seriously reduce the economic benefits of any resource-development in Northwestern Ontario.
+Various regional and national surveys indicate a shortage of skilled tradesmen in various regions in Ontario and other regions of Canada.
+How has aging population affected the supply and availability of tradesmen in Northwestern Ontario?
+Are we training enough tradesmen to satisfy our current needs and prepare for the upcoming mining and forestry renewal?
+Otherwise, importing expertise will seriously reduce the economic benefits of any resource development in Northwestern Ontario.
 These are questions that we will address in the last part of this report.